Argentina devalues currency in economic 'shock treatment' – DW – 12/13/2023

 Another step would be canceling the renewal of public jobs contracts that were less than a year old.

-President Milei has already cut nine government ministries, which Caputo said would slash 34 percent of all political jobs.
+President Milei has already cut nine government ministries, which Caputo said would slash 34% of all political jobs.

 "I welcome the decisive measures," IMF chief Kristalina Georgieva said, calling it "an important step toward restoring stability and rebuilding the country's economic potential."